Samuel Barron (1809–1888)

-Samuel Barron (November 28, 1809 – February 26, 1888) was an American naval officer who served in the U.S. Navy and later for the Confederate States Navy.
-He also served in politics by acting as a representative in Europe for the Confederacy during the American Civil War.
+Samuel Barron (November 28, 1809 – February 26, 1888) was a Virginia-born naval officer who served in the U.S. Navy and later in the Confederate States Navy.
+After surrendering after the Battle of Hatteras Inlet, then being released in a prisoner exchange, Commodore Barron also represented the Confederacy in Europe during the American Civil War before returning to Virginia and receiving a presidential pardon.